Jaydevtest/DevOps_Projects/Lemp_Stack_Project/Lemp_stack.md

 This will ask if you want to configure the VALIDATE PASSWORD PLUGIN.

 Note: Enabling this feature is something of a judgment call.
-If enabled, passwords which don't match the specified criteria will be rejected by MySQL with an error.
+If enabled, passwords that don't match the specified criteria will be rejected by MySQL with an error.
 It is safe to leave validation disabled, but you should always use strong, unique passwords for database credentials.

 Answer y for yes, or anything else to continue without enabling.

-Regardless of whether you chose to set up the VALIDATE PASSWORD PLUGIN , your server will next ask you to select and confirm a password for the MySQL root user.
+Regardless of whether you choose to set up the VALIDATE PASSWORD PLUGIN, your server will next ask you to select and confirm a password for the MySQL root user.
 This is not to be confused with the system root.
 The database root user is an administrative user with full privileges over the database system.
 Even though the default authentication method for the MySQL root user dispenses the use of a password, even when one is set, you should define a strong password here as an additional safety measure.
 We'll talk about this in a moment.

 If you enabled password validation, you'll be shown the password strength for the root password you just entered and your server will ask if you want to continue with that password.
 If you are happy with your current password, enter y for "yes" at the prompt: